sbromberger/LightGraphs.jl/README.md

 # LightGraphs

 ## Important Note
-Until [an issue with one of our dependencies](https://github.com/JuliaLinearAlgebra/Arpack.jl/issues/5) is resolved, LightGraphs will not work with any Julia 0.7 version that has been built from source on OSX or other systems with a compiler more modern than GCC7.
-If you must use LightGraphs with Julia 0.7, please [download a Julia binary](https://julialang.org/downloads/).
+Until [an issue with one of our dependencies](https://github.com/JuliaLinearAlgebra/Arpack.jl/issues/5) is resolved, LightGraphs will not work with any Julia 0.7 or 1.0 version that has been built from source on OSX or other systems with a compiler more modern than GCC7.
+If you use LightGraphs with Julia 0.7 or 1.0, please [download a Julia binary](https://julialang.org/downloads/).

 [![Build Status](https://travis-ci.org/JuliaGraphs/LightGraphs.jl.svg?branch=master)](https://travis-ci.org/JuliaGraphs/LightGraphs.jl)
 [![codecov.io](http://codecov.io/github/JuliaGraphs/LightGraphs.jl/coverage.svg?branch=master)](http://codecov.io/github/JuliaGraphs/LightGraphs.jl?branch=master)